lgeeklee/pyvinga/README.md

 =======

 This plug-in allows you to monitor your vSphere environment from Icinga.
-It allows you to connect to individual ESXi hosts or centralised vCenter servers.
-It uses the Python pyVmomi plugin for connecting to vSphere.
+It allows you to connect to individual ESXi hosts or centralised vCenter servers and uses the Python pyVmomi plugin for this connection.

 <img src="http://geeklee.co.uk/github/pyvinga1b.png" alt="Example output">